 Don’t Be A Victim Of Heat Exhaustion!

 heat-strokeLiving in Central Florida presents an opportunity to play golf year round, which is partly why it is one of the top golf destinations in the world.
 During the winter months the weather is usually very pleasant, with average temperatures between 60 and 80 degrees.
-The wonderfull thing about those statistics is that the low evening temperatures in January tend to balance out the scorching highs during the summer months.
+The wonderful thing about those statistics is that the low evening temperatures in January tend to balance out the scorching highs during the summer months.
 From May to October the average high temp is around 90 with high humidity.
-Needless to say, this makes golf in the summer time a challenge.
+Needless to say, this makes golf in the summer time – no matter where you live – a physical challenge.

 One of the biggest concerns for summertime activities in Florida is heat exhaustion.
 Having been a victim of heat exhaustion a few times I have some experience with the prevention and treatment of this condition.